Dental advice for patients having radiotherapy and chemotherapy for head and neck cancer

 Information for patients from the Oral and Maxillofacial Department

-The management of your head and neck cancer can involve an operation and / or radiotherapy and / or chemotherapy.
-The aims of these treatments are to cure or shrink your cancer.
-Unfortunately, the side effects of this treatment can have long-term effects on your face and mouth.
-This leaflet will provide you with information about what side effects you may have in the short- and long-term.
+The aim of these treatments is to cure or shrink your cancer.
+Unfortunately, the side effects of these treatments can have long-term effects on your face and mouth.
+This leaflet will explain what side effects you may have in the short- and long-term.

-Why have I been referred to the Restorative Dental Team?
+Why have I been referred to the Restorative Dental team?

 When will I have my dental assessment?